 - On the ribbon, click the Map tab if necessary.
 In the Navigate group, click Bookmarks .
 Under Wellington 3D Bookmarks, click Flood View 1.

 The scene zooms to the bookmark.
-In the lower-left corner of the view, the on-screen navigator shows that your view is facing south-southeast.
+In the lower left corner of the view, notice the direction of the north arrow on the on-screen navigator.
+Your view is facing south, or slightly southwest.
 It looks like a flood would affect most of the buildings in the foreground of the view.

 - Click Bookmarks again and click Flood View 2.

-This view shows how flood water may flow through the landscape at the eastern end of the suburb.
+This view shows how floodwater may flow through the landscape at the western end of the suburb.
 Use the Explore tool on the Map tab or the on-screen navigator to continue exploring the suburb.
 You may want to create new bookmarks at locations where flooding may cause additional damage.

 For many projects, you'll need to search for relevant data to complete your mapping and analysis.
-In addition to the ArcGIS Living Atlas of the World, you can use the All Portal tab in the Catalog pane to search for maps and layers shared to ArcGIS Online.
-You can also use ArcGIS Open Data to find open-access data from thousands of organizations that share their authoritative data.
+In addition to ArcGIS Living Atlas of the World, you can use the ArcGIS Online tab in the Catalog pane to search for maps and layers shared to ArcGIS Online.
+You can also search for data on ArcGIS Hub to find open-access data from thousands of organizations that share their authoritative data.